IRAS-HKA/aip_wiki/docs/AIPv2_Coordinator.md

 2. How to start the Groot editor?
 3. How to design a new Behavior Tree?
 4. How to create a custom node?
+5. Interfaces
-5. Further information (including the usage of custom interfaces)
+6. Further information (including the usage of custom interfaces)

 Please consider that the interfaces from other external packages are only visible within the docker as defined in the Dockerfile.
 For further development, make sure to rebuild the image and update the interfaces if changes to the interfaces are required and implemented in the individual repositories of the application parts (e.g. aip_packing_algorithm or aip_grasp_planning)